-Computer Vision is a cloud-based service provided by Microsoft that gives you access to advanced algorithms that can be used for image processing and data extraction.
-It allows you to perform image processing tasks such as:
+Computer Vision is a cloud-based service provided by Microsoft that gives you access to advanced algorithms for image processing and data extraction.

 Google Cloud Vision

-Cloud Vision allows you to use pre-trained machine learning models and create and train custom machine learning models for solving different image processing tasks.
+Cloud Vision allows you to use pre-trained machine learning models or create and train custom AI for image processing.